-The figure presents the block diagram of the VACON[∉]NX inverter.
-The inverter mechanically consists of 2 units: the Power Unit and the Control Unit.
+The figure presents the block diagram of the VACON6 NX inverter.
+The inverter mechanically consists of 2 units: the power unit and the control unit.

-The Power Unit contains an inverter bridge which consists of IGBT switches and produces a symmetrical, 3-phase PWM-modulated AC voltage to the motor.
-To protect the DC-link capacitors, the Power Unit also contains a charging circuit for controlled DC-link charge.
-Use the B+ and DC-terminals to bypass the charging circuit.
+The power unit contains an inverter bridge which consists of IGBT switches and produces a symmetrical, 3-phase PWM-modulated AC voltage to the motor.
+To protect the DC-link capacitors, capability of DC-charging is required.

-The Motor and Application Control Block is based on microprocessor software.
+The motor and application control block is based on microprocessor software.
 The microprocessor controls the motor based on the information it receives through measurements, parameter settings, control I/O, and control panel.